Comfort schedule: set different comfort ranges for different times

 You have two ways to define comfort.
 Choose one and keep it consistent to avoid confusion.

-• When OFF: MPC uses the simple day/night min/max fields in the configuration tab.
+- When OFF: Predictive heating uses the simple day/night min/max fields in the configuration tab.

-• When ON: MPC uses min/max from the comfort schedule time blocks.
+- When ON: Predictive heating uses min/max from the comfort schedule time blocks.

 How to set comfort ranges for different times

-1. Enable the setting Turn on ?Use comfort schedule constraints? in MPC settings.
+- Enable the setting Turn on comfort schedule limits in predictive heating settings.

-5. Validate with Preview Run MPC preview and verify limits are respected across blocks.
+- Validate with Preview Run a predictive heating preview and verify limits are respected across blocks.

 Examples (typical schedules)